lnbits/hardware-wallet/README.md

   - mount the SD Card into the computer.
 Two new files should be present:
      - `commands.out.txt` - contains the outputs of the commands.
 Here you will find the relevant data (like the signed PSBT)
      - `commands.log.txt` - contains the logs

+### Create a wallet from dice rolls

+The air-gapped T-Display Keyboard Module can create a 24-word BIP39 wallet using a physical six-sided die:

+1. Put `/create your-password` in `commands.in.txt`.
+The password must contain at least 8 characters and cannot contain spaces.
+2. Insert the SD card and reboot the device.
+3. Roll a fair six-sided die 100 times, entering each result with keypad keys `1` through `6`.
+Press `*` to remove the most recent entry.
+4. At `100/100`, press `#` to create the wallet.
+5. Write down each seed word shown on the device.
+Press `#` for the next word and `*` for the previous word.
+Press `#` on word 24 to finish.

+The keypad matrix uses columns GPIO 33, 32, and 25 and rows GPIO 21, 27, 26,
+and 22.
+The firmware hashes the exact 100 ASCII dice digits with SHA-256 and uses the resulting 256 bits directly as BIP39 entropy.
+This makes the process reproducible for recovery and provides more than 256 bits of input entropy when the die is fair.

+Neither the dice sequence nor the seed words are written to the SD card by `/create`; `commands.out.txt` only receives `/create 1` on success.
+Protect or remove `commands.in.txt`, because it contains the wallet password.
+The wallet is persisted in the device's existing password-encrypted storage even if a previous `/pair` command disabled persistence for SD restores.
+The existing `/seed` command does write the seed to the SD card and should not be used when the goal is to keep the seed exclusively on the device and paper backup.

 ## How to use
 // Guide to go here